Fenil-P/Ravenous/README.md

 # Ravenous
-Client Side Search Restaurant App using React utilizing the Yelp API to search for local businesses.
+Client Side Search Restaurant App using React utilizing the Yelp API to search for businesses in a specific location.
 Users can sort by Best Match, Highest Rated and Most Reviewed.
 A link will take the user to the business' Yelp page when clicked on the name.
 Added functionality to press enter to search.

 Note: Remember to add Yelp API key in Yelp.js.
 Also this is my First react app!